 Can an employer require employees to be tested for coronavirus (COVID-19)?

-All individuals with symptoms of coronavirus (COVID-19) are eligible for a test provided by the NHS, to show if they currently have the virus, although certain groups have priority for testing.
+All individuals with symptoms of coronavirus (COVID-19) are eligible for a test provided by the NHS, to show if they currently have the virus.
 Some employers may consider providing testing for their own employees, including where they do not currently have symptoms, to prevent transmission in the workplace.

 Information about employees' health, including whether or not they have tested positive for coronavirus, or have particular symptoms, is special category data under the General Data Protection Regulation (2016/679 EU) (GDPR).
 Employers considering testing employees for coronavirus should do so only if they can comply with their GDPR obligations relating to the processing of such data.